• Skip to primary navigation

 The thermal inspector should ensure that the following settings on the camera are correct before and during the inspection:

 Although distance measurement is not as critical for qualitative inspections, most cameras allow you to assign a distance value.
-Whenever possible, distance to the target should be approximated or measured, and programmed into the camera.
+Whenever possible, the distance to the target should be approximated or measured and programmed into the camera.
 The practice of recording the approximate distance enhances the data trended over the equipment’s life.

 When quantitative measurements are required, then a more accurate value for distance must be measured.
 The distance to the object is critical because the camera uses this value to estimate the attenuation of the infrared signal based on environmental conditions.